 As you may know the Quant Investing stock screener also allows you to back test your investment strategy using point in time data.
 This article shows you how to back test your investment strategy with a real world example.

-You can also download the spread sheet containing all of the back test data and calculations – it’s at the bottom of the article.
+Important - You can download the spread sheet containing all of the back test data and calculations – it’s at the bottom of the article.

 Back test of the Magic Formula Momentum investment strategy

-This article shows you the back test of the Magic Formula combined with momentum ( Price Index 6 months) investment strategy in Europe over the four year period from January 2016 to December 2019.
+This article shows you a back test of the Magic Formula combined with momentum (Price Index 6 months) investment strategy in Europe over the four year period from January 2016 to December 2019.